c-he/NeMF/README.md

 #### AMASS

 [AMASS](https://amass.is.tue.mpg.de/) mocap data is used to train and evaluate our model in most of the experiments.
+Please download it from Max Planck and accept the terms of license there.
 After downloading its raw data, we run the [processing scripts](https://github.com/davrempe/humor/tree/main/data#amass) provided by HuMoR to unify frame rates, detect contacts, and remove problematic sequences.
 We then split the data into training, validation and testing sets by running:
 ```bash
 python src/datasets/amass.py amass.yaml
 ```